Contributing

 Please try to keep your pull request focused in scope and avoid including unrelated commits.
 After you have submitted your pull request, I'll try to get back to you as soon as possible and may suggest some changes or improvements.

-path.
-I use Docusaurus to build the documentation website.
+Improvements to the documentation are always welcome.
+You can find them in the path.
+I use to build the documentation website.
 The website is published automatically whenever the master

 branch is updated.